Configure Ticket Intake and Workflow States

 If a ticket has no matching repository route, MergeLoom leaves a comment on the ticket and records the failure in the controller activity log.
 Fix the repo-* label or repository catalog entry, then sync intake again.

-Section titled “Safe first intake setup”For the first live run:
+Section titled “Safe First Intake Setup”For the first live run:

 - use one intake source